signalwire/signalwire-solutions/intros/multi_factor_authentication.md

 # Multi-factor Authentication with SignalWire

 Multi-factor authentication (MFA) is used to authenticate users of an application through the use of a secret token that is sent to them over SMS text or a voice call.
-It is commonly used for logging in to secure systems, but it is also gaining popularity as an one-timepassowrd (OTP) mechanism to authorize transactions or to sign documents and contracts.
+It is commonly used for logging in to secure systems, but it is also gaining popularity as an one-time password (OTP) mechanism to authorize transactions or to sign documents and contracts.

 SignalWire's [multi-factor authentication API](https://docs.signalwire.com/topics/relay-rest/#resources-multi-factor-authentication) provides a simple and secure flow to request and verify tokens via REST HTTP calls.